 Hon.
 Lorne Kusugak (interpretation): Thank you, Mr. Speaker.
 I also thank my colleague for her questions on that.
-We established a committee last winter, rather in the spring sitting.
-Our colleague now sits on that committee and we wanted to conduct a review of the NHC programs, and how to make improvements on the ones I just alluded to.
+We established a committee last winter, or rather, during the spring sitting, and our colleague now sits on that committee.
+We wanted to conduct a review of the Nunavut Housing Corporation's programs and how to make improvements on to them.

-Some of them require more promotion or publicity as not many people do not apply nor understand the program and what it is trying to support, and during our last meeting in Naujaat, we agreed on the need to simplify these programs.
-Yes, we need to make them less cumbersome and easier to understand and promote.
+Some of them require more promotion or publicity as not many people apply or understand the program and what it is trying to support.
+During our last meeting in Naujaat we agreed on the need to simplify these programs.
+Yes, we need to make them less cumbersome and easier to understand and to promote them.

 Some programs should also be amalgamated into a single program, perhaps by looking at how best to utilize the support funding to those in need.
-We spoke to these issues, and some of the issues we debated in that committee setting, has been tabled to my colleagues at (interpretation ends) cabinet (interpretation) where it is currently under review as we want to make improvements.
-I will use this example, for an applicant for homeownership, under the down payment program, we will set aside funds for repairs.
+We spoke to these issues, and some of the issues we debated in that committee setting, have been tabled for my colleagues in (interpretation ends) cabinet (interpretation) where it is currently under review as we want to make improvements.

+I will use this example; for an applicant under the Downpayment Assistance Program; we will set aside funds for repairs.
 In the past, applicants constructed their own homes back before Nunavut came into being.
-We are looking at a similar program for people capable of building their own homes, and perhaps if the applicant has funding for construction costs.
+We are looking at a similar program for people capable of building their own homes, or perhaps if the applicant has funds, they can cover the cost for construction.

-There are different elements within these programs that we want to introduce, and will table our report this coming winter.
+There are different elements within these programs that we want to introduce, and we will table our report this coming winter.
 Also, we have revised and improved other programs such as local housing units being offered under a rent-to-own program which people have requested.
 We will look at offering more programs under this area as well, with new rules and policies related to homeownership programs.
 Thank you, Mr. Speaker.